The information on this page was collected from public resources.

 How do I pay taxes in a country?If you work based on employment contract (umowa o prace or umowa zlecenie) the taxes are paid directly by your employer.
 You only need to file annual tax declaration by 30 April for previous year (PIT).
 You can do it online.
 The situation is more complicated for private entrepreneurs (dziaลalnoลฤ gospodarcza), since they must pay all taxes (PIT, VAT, ZUS) themselves calculated on the basis of income for each month.
 It is advisable to outsource taxes to accountants - widely done in Poland.
 Accountants speaking Ukrainian and Russian can be found in big cities, and the services can be performed online.
 More information can be found here |

-How can I send money back to Ukraine?All Polish banks can operate transfers to Ukrainian accounts without any issues.
-Alternatively, you can use online banks, like Revolut, Paypal, TransferWise.
+How can I send money back to Ukraine?You can transfer money from Poland to Ukraine via an international transfer or money transfer at a corresponding provider or a bank.
+For an international transfer at the bank you have to fill out a special form and usually pay fees.
+Other special money transfer providers (e.g. Western Union, Moneygram, Wise, Revolut, Paypal) are often a cheaper and faster alternative.
 IBOX terminals for replenishing cards of Ukrainian banks will appear in Poland.
 With the help of the terminals, Ukrainian refugees in Poland will be able to:

 More information here |